Quick start

 What should I double-check before trusting the answer?

-kVA is apparent power.
-Transformer, UPS, breaker, and conductor sizing still need equipment instructions and qualified review.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+This is a simplified apparent-power estimate for planning and comparison.
+Transformer, UPS, generator, breaker, conductor, motor-starting, derating, and code decisions still need equipment instructions and qualified electrical review.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Why is there no power factor field?